broswen/ring/README.md

 - [x] handle ratelimited gossip and PATCH with flush
 - [x] handle gossip on GET requests to keep node updated
 - [x] optimize gossip with protocol buffer format
+- [ ] find a better balance for gossiping during reads
+  - [ ] only read from director/replicas for key?
 - [ ] optimize gossip by sending only new data
-- [ ] find a better balance for gossiping during reads
+  - [ ] merkle trees, hashes?
 - [ ] analyze total cluster request traffic to scale clusterSize dynamically
+  - [ ] guarantee node data isn't lost when a node is partitioned due to cluster shrinking
 - [x] use logical clock instead of local clock for last write wins
   - [x] use version vector with each register to accept writes at any node (handle dynamic cluster size?)
   - [x] resolve concurrent version vectors by using last written local timestamp (should use a better method of resolution)